 CPAB receives congressional inquiries by mail, fax, and through a designated email box.
 See HALLEX I-1-6-15.
-Unless an inquiry is handled directly by ECS, CPAB prepares all written replies to congressional inquiries for the electronic signature of ODAR's Assistant Deputy Commissioner of OHO or OARO, as appropriate.
+Unless an inquiry is handled directly by ECS, CPAB prepares all written replies to congressional inquiries for the electronic signature of the Assistant Deputy Commissioner of OHO or OARO, as appropriate.

 As necessary, CPAB also refers inquiries about cases pending at the hearing level, at other Social Security components, or at other government agencies to the appropriate office.